Marjorie Lee Browne: Early life and education

-Marjorie Lee Browne was a prominent mathematician and educator who, in 1949, became only the third African-American woman to earn a doctorate in her field.
-Browne was born on September 9, 1914, in Memphis, Tennessee, to Mary Taylor Lee and Lawrence Johnson Lee.
-Her father, a railway postal clerk remarried shortly after his wife's death, when Browne was almost two years old.
-He and his second wife, Lottie, a school teacher, encouraged their daughter to take her studies seriously as she was a gifted student.
-Browne attended LeMoyne High School, a private Methodist school that was started after the Civil War.
-During her schooling, she won the Memphis City Women's Tennis Singles Championship in 1929 and two years later graduated from LeMoyne High School.

 She attended Howard University, majoring in mathematics and graduating cum laude in 1935.
 After receiving her bachelor's degree, she taught high school and college for a short term, including at Gilbert Academy in New Orleans.

 She then applied to the University of Michigan graduate program in mathematics.
 Michigan accepted African Americans, while many other US educational institutions did not at the time.
 After working full-time at the historically black Wiley College in Marshall, Texas, and attending Michigan only during the summer, Browne's work paid off and she received a teaching fellowship at Michigan, attending full-time and completing her dissertation in 1949.
 Her dissertation, "Studies of One Parameter Subgroups of Certain Topological and Matrix Groups," was supervised by George Yuri Rainich.
 She was one of the first African-American women in the US to earn a doctorate in mathematics, along with Evelyn Boyd Granville, who also earned a Ph.D. in 1949.
 Euphemia Haynes was the very first African-American woman in the US to earn a doctorate in mathematics, having earned hers in 1943.